Local Quasi-Exponential Growth Models: Kernel Differential Equation Regression and Mouse Tumor Growth Data: Introduction

-Differential equations discussed in \citet{hirsch1974differential} describe the relations between a function and its derivatives and are fundamental in modeling dynamic systems.
-Taylor expansion or Taylor series, introduced by \citet{taylor3methodus}, provides an approximation to a function and its derivatives at a single point.
-It can be used to solve differential equations numerically.

 Traditionally, local polynomial regression struggles with sparse data regions, especially at boundaries.
-By incorporating differential equation constraints, local polynomial regression can better extrapolate in sparse regions, reducing bias and variance.
+By incorporating differential equation constraints, local polynomial regression can better interpolate in sparse regions, reducing bias and variance.
 In this paper, we will employ a differential equation-constrained regression approach, introduced by \citet{ding2014estimation}, for the local quasi-exponential growth model, which is a relatively simple but general growth model.

+Incorporating information from differential equations can help to alleviate aforementioned limitations in an effective way.
+The work of \citet{ding2014estimation} primarily addresses parameter estimation for differential equations, while also introducing a differential equation–constrained local polynomial regression framework. \citet{su2013local} used local polynomial regression to solve boundary value problems for second order differential equations; while their approach bears a superficial resemblance to the methodology to be studied in the present paper, they do not consider the statistical modeling of observational data.
+A closely related one-step parameter estimation approach for differential equations was independently proposed by \citet{hall2014quick}.
+Our previous work, \citet{ge2026differential}, discussed a local exponential growth model, which is constrained by an exponential-type differential equation.
+This paper will extend that work through the exploration of a quasi-exponential type differential equation.

 This paper is organized as follows.
 Section 2 outlines the DE-constrained local polynomial regression method.
 Section 3 discusses the asymptotic properties of DE-constrained estimation.
-The numerical properties are discussed in Section 4 with an application to a real data set.
+The numerical properties are discussed in Section 4 with two application examples to mouse growth data.
 After that, there is a discussion section to review our method and outline our future work.